 Teachers are present on campus from 7:15am - 3:30pm, Monday through Friday and are available to meet with students both before and after school.
 Students are highly encouraged to consult with their teachers during official office hours and to meet with them regularly for additional assistance.
 Parent/Teacher meetings can be scheduled for this time as well.

 Tutoring is also provided by National Honor Society students on campus after school.
 NHS is the nation's premier organization established to recognize outstanding high school students.
 Here at NDP we create an enthusiasm for scholarship, stimulate a desire to render service, promote worthy leadership and encourage the development of character in students.

-The Academic Center for Excellence Department provides support to students with learning challenges.
+The Academic Resource Center provides support to students with learning challenges.
 Students with identified learning disabilities and those students who are enrolled in or transition from the St. Aloysius Gonzaga Program can enroll in the course Becoming an Expert Learner to build skills necessary for academic success in high school and beyond.
-The ACE faculty provides specific academic support/ tutoring as well as ongoing 1-1 coaching and feedback for academic growth and skill development.
+The ARC faculty provides specific academic support/ tutoring as well as ongoing 1-1 coaching and feedback for academic growth and skill development.
 Students can take this course more than once.
 Student Support Plans may be developed for students with learning disabilities to provide academic accommodations for classes and the SAT and/or ACT as needed.
-Click here for the process for testing with accommodations for extra time and making up a missed test in the testing center.

 AFTER SCHOOL STUDY ROOM

 On Mondays, Tuesdays, Thursdays and Fridays, We have secured supervision for quiet study areas from 2:30 - 4:30 p.m. for students who wish to do their homework on campus.